lauri0/mesozoic-arena/README.md

 If the API request fails, the game falls back to a random strategy.
 The raw response from the model is appended to the in-game log displayed on the right side of the window.

+When producing a move the model may include reasoning or multiple lines in its response.
+The final action should be provided on a line starting with `Answer:` followed by either the move name or `Switch to <dinosaur>`.